Division of Maternal-Fetal Medicine

 Our Prenatal Diagnosis

-Our Prenatal Diagnosis unit is a state-of-the-art unit, the only facility in the region that is that is accredited by the American Institute of Ultrasound in Medicine (AIUM).
-In addition to the MFM subspecialists and fellows, the unit is staffed with 14 sonographers and four genetic counselors.
+Our Prenatal Diagnosis unit is a state-of-the-art unit accredited by the American Institute of Ultrasound in Medicine (AIUM).
+In addition to the MFM subspecialists and fellows, the unit is staffed with 22 sonographers and four genetic counselors.
 We have three 3D/4D-capable diagnostic rooms.
 We can offer invasive diagnostic procedures including chorionic villus sampling, fetal blood sampling, and transfusion.
 We also provide first trimester screening, advanced targeted sonography, personalized preconception genetic risk assessments, genetic sonograms, genetic counseling, and teratogen information.
 Our specialists assess fetal well-being through fetal monitoring, fetal biophysical profiles, and Doppler assessment of maternal uterine, umbilical, and other fetal vessels.
 In collaboration with UW Pediatric Cardiology, fetal echocardiography services are also available.